Fonta1n3/FullyNoded/Readme.md

 ## Changes

+### v0.1.25
+- fix a bug that started the tor thread before the v2 authentication password was written to the tor config, preventing myNode from connecting

+### v0.1.23 - 0.1.24
+- fix node not navigating back to home screen when scanning a QuickConnect QR (again)
+- enable compatibility with disablewallet=1

 ### v0.1.22
 - fix node updating not displaying feedback
 - fix scanning quick connect not automatically navigating to home screen